niboobin/advprog-modul6/README.md

 ### Commit 5

 A thread pool is a way of managing multiple threads to perform tasks in parallel.
 This is particularly useful for tasks that can be broken down into smaller, independent tasks.

+### Bonus Commit

+The `build` function will have the same functionality as `new`, but it will return a Result instead of panicking when the size is zero.

+The difference between `new` and `build` is how they handle the case when size is zero.
+The `new` function uses `assert!` to panic if size is zero, while build returns an `Err` value.